-- The trustees are responsible for ensuring that its employees, act in a lawful manner, making appropriate use of school technologies for approved purposes only. - The Headteacher is responsible for implementing relevant policies and ensuring that staff are aware of their contents. - The School Headteacher is responsible for maintaining an inventory of IT equipment as part of the school asset management register and recording to whom it has been issued. - If the School Headteacher has reason to believe that any IT equipment has been misused by an adult, he will consult the Trustee for advice without delay.
-The Trustee will agree with the School Headteacher an appropriate strategy for the investigation of the allegations and liaison with other agencies as appropriate.
-Incidents will be investigated in a timely manner in accordance with agreed procedures.
-The School Headteacher will make it clear that internal school staff should not carry out any investigations unless they are both qualified

-- and authorised to do so. - It is also important to recognise that e-safety is not an IT issue.
-It may involve the use of IT, but it is about protecting children and young people from harm.
-If you have a concern about actual, significant harm to a child or young person, or the risk of significant harm, then you should make immediate contact with the Designated Safeguarding Lead (DSL) in the school.
+- The trustees are responsible for ensuring that its employees act lawfully and appropriately use school technologies for approved purposes only. - The Headteacher is responsible for implementing relevant policies and ensuring staff know their contents. - The School Headteacher is responsible for maintaining an IT equipment inventory as part of the school asset management register and recording to whom it has been issued. - If the School Headteacher believes that an adult has misused any IT equipment, he will consult the Trustee for advice without delay.
+The Trustee will agree with the School Headteacher an appropriate strategy for investigating the allegations and liaison with other agencies as appropriate.
+Incidents will be investigated promptly by agreed procedures.
+The School Headteacher will clarify that internal school staff should not conduct any investigations unless they are both qualified and authorised.
+It is also important to recognise that e-safety is not an IT issue.
+It may involve IT, but it is about protecting children and young people from harm.
+If you are concerned about actual, significant harm to a child or young person or the risk of significant harm, you should immediately contact the Designated Safeguarding Lead (DSL) in the school.